Gardening Group 02 500px Resampled

 A proactive approach that supports early intervention

-Strengthening early intervention is a priority for the Learning Support Action Plan.
+Strengthening early intervention is a priority.
 Intervening early, in ways that are whānau-centred and embedded into the daily life of mokopuna, will reduce the negative impact on learning and, for some, the need for more intensive intervention later.
-Te Tūāpapa offers ways to support the needs of mokopuna.
+Te Tūāpapa offers ways to support the needs of mokopuna, children and young people.
 These include preventative approaches like Incredible Years programmes, and other parent and educator initiatives that strengthen adult capability.

 Frankie Jane 02 720px

-Proactive practitioner roles and services within the Learning Support Delivery Model and pathway of support
+Proactive practitioner roles and services within the Learning Support system and pathway of support

 Learning support practitioners can provide many roles and services, including: